ArtemManukyan/openmint/README.md

-# It was a lo-o-ong time ago
+# It was a looong time ago

-## I was doing markup the best I could back then

----

-# Это было да-а-авно... на самом деле нет

-## Я верстал, как тогда мог